 In 2001, the first year of 21st century, the Graduate School of Information Science and Technology (IST) of the University of Tokyo (UTokyo) has been founded.
 Thus it is relatively young graduate school of UTokyo, but of course, UTokyo has long been engaged in research and education in Informatics before that (here I use Informatics for an academic area, and IST for our school).
 Then IST has been founded by professors from various fields, in order to satisfy rapidly growing requirements and expectations to Informatics.

-About 20 years has been passed since then.
-The importance of Informatics in the society is now much larger, as an essential and indispensable element of our daily lives, industrial and governmental activities, and virtually everything.
-The requirements and expectations to Informatics are by far greater.
+In 2021, IST celebrated 20th anniversary.
+It was under the enormous influence of pandemic of COVID-19, where ICT (Information Communication Technology) becomes indispensable tool to continue social activities under COVID-19.
+ICT is an essential element of our daily lives, industrial and governmental activities, and virtually everything.
+The requirements and expectations to Informatics are by far greater than ever.
 We IST recognizes our responsibility as the leading institute among the institutes teaching and researching Informatics in Japan.

 Dean of the Graduate School of Information Science and Technology

 Copyright © 2019 Graduate School of Information Science and Technology, The University of Tokyo